Facility Vendor Performance Metrics: Vendor Management KPIs You Need to Consider

 3. Vendor Evaluation and Selection:

 The retail chain thoroughly evaluates existing vendors using the established KPIs.
-Vendors are categorized based on their performance.
+As part of the vendor evaluations criteria, vendors are categorized based on their performance.

 4. Vendor Training and Feedback: